 ⊕ Why do we observe naturally occurring variations in circadian rhythms between individuals?
 Why is the average rhythm around 25 hours?

-⊕ Knowing that circadian rhythms can vary between individuals, does a nine to five lifestyle fit a majority of us?
+⊕ Knowing that circadian rhythms can vary between individuals, does a nine-to-five lifestyle fit most of us?

 ⊕ Did lack of sleep make Margaret Thatcher go crazy?

-Who knows, we might be closer to a jet lag antidote that actually works!
-No more tiredness, moodiness or crappy weeks after an intercontinental trip.
+Who knows, we might be closer to a jet lag antidote that works!
+No more tiredness, moodiness, or crappy weeks after an intercontinental trip.
 Free shots of PER in the minibar!

 Keep the questions coming.
-These are interesting topics that can keep scientists busy and awake… for years to come.
+These interesting topics can keep scientists busy and awake… for years to come.
 Maybe you have answers to some of the questions already.
 Let us know!

-Until next time, enjoy important people in fancy clothing eat and party for around €1.7 million (about $2.0 million) at the Nobel banquet.
-I’m sure that they’ll broadcast it on a TV or live stream near you.
+Until next time, enjoy important people in fancy clothing eat, and party for around €1.7 million (about $2.0 million) at the Nobel banquet.
+I’m sure they’ll broadcast it on a TV or live stream near you.